dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

    rather than an absolute region of the screen.

 ``sheet-transform``
-   This maps the sheet’s coordinate system to the coordinate system of its parent.
+   This maps the sheet's coordinate system to the coordinate system of its parent.
 This is an instance of a concrete subclass of ``<transform>``.